 BANDCAMP - YOUTUBE - INSTAGRAM

-After nearly 30 years of toiling and touring in near obscurity, Jacob Audrey Taves' output has become the soundtrack to a dedicatedly DIY music life.
-Self-organizing tours, no agency, piles of self-released works, collaborations with countless small labels, free parties, squat shows, blasted audio fragments in the glow of oil drum fires under bridges in Europe, North America and Japan.
-Once an obsessive collector of tapes found in thrift stores, dumpsters and on the street, Taves spent many years on the move with a backpack full of cassette players, pawn shop drum machines and low end samplers cutting and scratching magnetic tape with breakbeats and noise blasts with lyrics recounting true stories like a man getting his feet cut off in the hospital and left to die on the street far from home: their life off the road spent working for peanuts in homeless shelters and street outreach.
-Under the name “Holzkopf” they were heating up dance floors and spewing out concept performances like ripping samples from over 100 cassettes in a 30 minute set on only 2 tape decks.
-Their work relied on speed, the rough edges became part of the rhythm.
+After almost 30 years of toiling and touring under the name “Holzkopf”, Jacob Audrey Taves' output became the soundtrack to a dedicatedly DIY music life.
+Self-organized tours, no agency, piles of self-released works, collaborations with countless small labels, free parties, squat shows, blasted audio fragments in the glow of oil drum fires under bridges in Europe, North America and Japan.
+Once an obsessive collector of tapes found in thrift stores, dumpsters, and on the street, Taves spent many years on the move with a backpack full of cassette players, pawn shop drum machines, and low end samplers cutting and scratching magnetic tape with breakbeats and noise blasts, telling stories of desperation, neglect, and trauma through a blown out throat: their life off the road spent working for peanuts in homeless shelters and street outreach.
+They destroyed dance floors and spewed out concept performances involving milk crates full of tapes and 4-track recorders.

-Lo-fi has been gentrified.
-No longer able to afford cassette decks and with almost all that old gear becoming hot commodities on eBay, Taves' recent work, while recording under their own legal name, is focused on doing a lot with what is readily accessible.
-Aging laptops and midi-controllers are transformed into no-input mixers with endless ways to mash up sound and video.
+Lo-fi has since been gentrified and with almost all that old gear becoming hot commodities on eBay, Taves' recent work, while recording under their own legal name, is focused on doing a lot with what is readily accessible.
+Aging laptops and midi-controllers are transformed into no-input mixers while stuttering, high speed sound collages are interrupted by static and glitched crash outs.
+This work is about speed with lull moments of tranquility that get swallowed to feed the ever mutating noise beast.
 It's never been about gear fetish, it's been about immediacy and accessibility and continues to be so.
-Maybe it's for a dance floor if the dancers don't have bones, but it's definitely physical.
+Maybe this current output is for a dance floor if the dancers don't have bones, but it's definitely physical.

 Taves' adventures have led to sharing stages with notable figures like Merzbow, John Oswald, People Like Us, Keiji Haino, Afrorack, the Rita, Robert Henke, Venetian Snares, DJ Olive, Andy Moor (the Ex), William Hooker, Mark Hosler (Negativland) and others.
-They've sometimes graced festivals and series such as The Vancouver International Jazz Festival, Fake Jazz, Wavelength, and Montreal's Nuit Blanche and Fetish Weekend in Canada, Hamsylet Festival in Ukraine, Body Machine Body in Estonia, ZNFI in Slovenia, 4D Festival in Japan, Yaga Gathering in Lithuania and Blue Monday in Mexico City.
-Taves has collaborated with John Brennan (Earthball), Parker Theissen (Pseudo Labs), Eamon McGrath, and Freida Abtan (Nurse With Wound) and was the guitar player in the band Other Jesus.
-Taves has been an artist in residence at Les Pixels Transverseux in Sevres, France, Hammock in Vancouver Canada, and at PAVED Art and New Media in Saskatoon, Canada.
+They've sometimes graced festivals and series such as The Vancouver International Jazz Festival, Fake Jazz, Wavelength, and Montreal's Nuit Blanche and Fetish Weekend in Canada, Hamsylet Festival in Ukraine, Body Machine Body in Estonia, ZNFI in Slovenia, 4D Festival in Japan, Yaga Gathering in Lithuania, Springtij and SOTU in the Netherlands, and Blue Monday in Mexico City.
+Taves has collaborated with John Brennan (Earthball), Parker Thiessen (Pseudo Labs), Eamon McGrath, Martijn Comes, and Freida Abtan (Nurse With Wound).
+Taves has been an artist in residence at Les Pixels Transverseux in Sevres, France, Hammock in Vancouver, Canada, and at PAVED Art and New Media in Saskatoon, Canada.
 Taves is curator for Interior Network and the host of Off-World on CJSR 88.5FM in Edmonton, Canada.

 CONTACT: jacobaudreytaves@gmail.com